Essential & General Tips for Traveling to Cozumel

 Cozumel Covid Restrictions

-Most businesses and tourist attraction are currently open in Cozumel, they will be more than happy to welcome you.
-Wearing a mask is required and mandated by the local authorities at all times.
-Many restaurants offer outdoor sitting and takeout service and operate under strict regulated guidelines.
+All businesses and tourist attraction are currently open in Cozumel, they will be more than happy to welcome you.
+Wearing a mask is required and mandated by the local authorities in all public places.
+You are not obligated to wear a mask outside or in a private vehicle.
+Many restaurants offer indoor and outdoor sitting, still operate under strict regulated guidelines.
 To see our recommendations for best restaurants, beaches, souvenir and grocery shopping click here.

 You can remove your masks once sited at your table in a restaurant or at a beach club.
 Supermarkets on the other hand requiere masks at all times and will not allow access without a mask.